-Many people consider the numerous stairs fronting the Library of Congress in Washington, D.C. a daunting trek as they make their way to the top.
-A young army lieutenant took the stairs two at a time, and was not fatigued in the least when he walked through the doors.
+Many people considered the numerous stairs fronting the Library of Congress in Washington, D.C. a daunting trek as they made their way to the top, but a young army lieutenant easily took the stairs two at a time.
+When he reached the top, he looked back and smiled because he was not at all fatigued when he walked through the doors.

-"Yes Ma'am.
+"Yes, ma'am.
 I'm First Lieutenant William Walker.
-I applied for a research card last month."
-He said with an obvious southern drawl.
+I applied for a research card last month," he replied with an obvious southern drawl.

 "I'm not allowed to comment on that.
 Please follow me, and we'll log you in."

 "Thank you.
 I have to admit, I'm awed by the immensity of this place."

 "We're very proud of it.
 Here is a station you can use.
 Please have a seat and login as WWalker.
 Type in today's date as all numbers, 022210, then the code on the back of your research card, and…there, you're in.
 Most of our catalog has been scanned into the computer, but if you want specific documents or books, put your request in through the computer request form.
 If the document is here, in this library, it will be located and brought to you.
 If the document is in one of the off-site archives, it will be sent here and brought to you.
 It could take several minutes to a few hours to fill your request, so please be patient.
 If your request is restricted because of environmental concerns, or it's fragile, a special request to view the item must be made directly through me, and I'll make arrangements for you to view the item.
 If you have any problems, please ask any of our staff librarians, and they will be happy to help you.
 To help you get started, what would you like to research today?"

 "I'm interested in the Civil War, and I hope to find letters, diaries, journals, anything written during the Battle of Gettysburg by General Lee and General Meade.
 I hope to gain some insight on their personalities, and their thoughts as leaders of their respective armies."